MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 3. In the left navigation menu, under **Terms of use**, select **Terms of use**.

-4. Select the terms of use you want to edit.
+4. Select the terms of use you want to edit (do not click the name of the ToU but just to the right of the name).

 5. On the top menu, select **Edit terms**.